uestc-maddog/Flir_Camera/Flir Doc/manual.md

 <div id='id-section25'/>
 ### 2.5 STORAGE
-To keep battery in best performance, `product` needs to be full charge bofore storage.
+To keep battery in best performance, Viper needs to be full charge bofore storage.
 If the storage is longer than one month, user needs to pree ON button for at least 15s to enable HARD RESET mode which allow the system goes into deeper sleep mode.

 <div id='id-section3'/>
 ## 3 SPECIFICATIONS